uuverifiers/autosat/LivenessProver/README.md

     accepting: s1;
 }

+/////////////////////////////////////////////////////////////////////////////
+// The rest of the file contains verification options

 /**
- * The rest of the file gives verification options.
- */

-// Number of states considered for the progress relation T
+ * Number of states considered for the progress relations T */
 transducerStateGuessing: 1 ..
 10;

+/**
-// Number of states considered for the regular set A
+ * Number of states considered for the regular sets A, B of
+ * configurations
+ */
 automatonStateGuessing: 0 ..
 4;

+/**
+ * Only search for progress relations that represent lexicographic
+ * ranking functions (not used here).
+ */
+// useRankingFunctions;

+/**
+ * Disable disjunctive advice bits (not used here).
+ */
+// monolithicWitness;

+/**
+ * Accelerate using symmetries of the game (not used here).
+ */
+// symmetries: rotation;

+/**
+ * Run sanity checks before parameterised analysis: solve instances
+ * of the game up to length 6 using explicit-state model checking.
+ * This is often useful for finding bugs in models (not used here).
+ */
+// explicitChecksUntilLength: 6;

 ```